 A hidden mountain side temple with various flowers

-The Main hall “Hondo” is located just after the temple’s main entrance gate “San-mon”.
-A treasure house where some of the temple’s artifacts are put on display, stands beside the main hall .
+First, you can find the Main hall “Hondo” just after the temple’s main entrance gate “San-mon“.
+Then a treasure house where some of the temple’s artifacts are put on display, stands beside the main hall .
 Temple’s paths extend up the mountain side from these buildings, and many small temple structures are located along the way.
 The views are quite impressive from there.

 In mid-July to mid-July, 10,000 hydrangeas cover the entire slope, and from the high ground, the view of Kyoto beyond the hydrangeas is stunning.

 The temple area is particularly beautiful in combination with autumn leaves, and are usually best in the second half of November.

 Access : The temple can be reached by Hankyu Bus No.66 in 30 minutes from Mukomachi station on the JR Kyoto line or Higashimuko station on the Hankyu Kyoto line.
 There is one bus per hour.